Peksa/fastai-raspberry-pi/README.md

 Should work with Python 3.6, fast.ai 1.0 on armv6 (tested) or armv7 (not tested).

-I didn't manage to build a working wheel for `spacy` - however it's only required for the fastai text package - vision works fine without it.
+> **NOTE**: I didn't manage to build a working wheel for `spacy` - however it's only required for the fastai text package - vision works fine without it.

 These have been tested on a **Raspberry Pi Zero W, running Raspbian Buster and Berryconda 3.2**.